joone/joone.github.io/content/post/rust-animation.md

 Whenever, rust-animation needs to update the layout, layout_sub_actor is called from rust-animation, then the user can update child locations like this.

-Currently, the most urgent feature is to support text rendering.
+Currently, the most urgent missing feature is to support text rendering.
 There are many crates to support text rendering, but I want to use a native Rust implementation so I might use [rusttype](https://crates.io/crates/rusttype).

 Happy Hacking!